 Welcome to the roof of the world!
-Your Tibet journey starts with a warm Tibetan style greeting with “Hada” from your local tour guide.
-Your will be picked up at the airport or from the train station, and then be escorted to your hotel in Lhasa city at the comfort of your own private vehicle.
-During this hour long drive to your hotel in the city, you can enjoy the breathtaking view along the Yarlong Tsangpo River.
+Your Tibet journey starts with a warm Tibetan style greeting from your local tour guide who will present you with Hada (traditional Tibetan scarves).
+You will be picked up at the airport or train station, and then be escorted to your hotel in Lhasa city at the comfort of your own private vehicle.
+During the hour long drive to your hotel in the city, you can enjoy the breathtaking view along the Yarlong Tsangpo River.
 Tibetan features can be seen along the way, including Big Buddha engravings on the hill near the road, colorful prayer flags and friendly Tibetan people.

 Overnight at Lhasa

-After you arrive at your hotel, the rest of the day is free for you to explore the local area and acclimatize yourself to this high altitude city at the top of the world.
+After you arrive at your hotel, the rest of the day is free for you to explore the local area and become acclimatized to this high altitude city at the top of the world.

-Tips: The altitude in Lhasa is about 3,650m above sea level.
+The altitude in Lhasa is about 3,650m above sea level.
 Take time out to relax and acclimate to the high altitude after arrival at your hotel.
 We recommend that you avoid strenuous activity for the first few days.
 It is advisable that you do not take showers.
-For first time visitors, it is common to have different degrees of high altitude sickness symptom.
-Drink more water, have fresh fruits and plenty of rest, which will help to prevent the sickness.
-Have a good rest at night, and you will be ready for tomorrow’s journey.
+For first time visitors, it is common to have different degrees of high altitude sickness symptoms.
+Drink more water, have fresh fruits and plenty of rest will help to prevent the sickness.
+Have a good rest tonight, and get ready for tomorrow’s journey.

 Day 2: Lhasa (B)